denadai2/marcodena.it/content/best-papers-2016.md

 Title: My favorite scientific papers of 2016
 Date: 2016-12-28 14:00
 Category: Research
-Exceprt: The definite guide to write articles and papers in Latex.
-This article helps you to design nice tables, avoid errors etc.
+Exceprt: After one year of Ph.D., this are my favourite scientific papers.
+They come from computer science, computational social science and urban planning.

-It is almost the end of 2016 and I started my Ph.D. more than one year ago.
-2016 was a busy year for me, continuously travelling all over the world for conferences and new (scientific?) experiences.
-Thus, I want to share some of my favourite papers published this year.
+It is almost the end of 2016 and this was a busy year for me, continuously travelling all over the world for conferences and new (scientific?) experiences.
+Despite my inexperience, I want to share some of my favourite papers published this year.

 If you find this list (or idea) interesting, I ask you to write your personal list of favourite papers and share it with me!
 I am always interested in exploring others' scientific interests.